phannguyenhenry/A2-Coding-Prototype-Project/README.md

 2. Navigate to Downloads, and hover your mouse over the option.
 3. Depending on your OS, it will present you with the option "Download for Windows/macOS", click on Python 3.14
 4. **Crucial Step:** Once the download window has appeared, ensure that "Use admin privileges when installing py.exe" and "Add python.exe to PATH" is selected, then press "Install now".
+5. Once all processes are complete, close the download window.
+6. Depending on your OS, open either in the Windows home or Mac's Launchpad, type "cmd" or "terminal" respectively.
+7. Type "pip install pygame" and wait for the download to complete.
+8. All good, your system is now set up with Pygame's library!